Jump To Section:

 In the collection are books from 1476 to 2001, and you can even see Robert Burns' handwriting!
 If you love the smell of old books, being among all those words that your ancestors may have written or read, being transported back in time, then you'll be in your element here.

-Find out more about the Library of Innerpeffray on their website.
+Find out more about the Library of Innerpeffray and check opening hours on their website.

 Scone Palace

-Near Perth, the historic Scone Palace is home to the Earls of Mansfield and is “the Crowning Place of Scottish Kings and the original home of the Stone of Scone”.
+Near Perth, the historic Scone Palace is home to the Earls of Mansfield and is “the Crowning Place of Scottish Kings and the original home of the Stone of Scone”, an old symbol of Scottish kingdom and monarchy also known as the Stone of Destiny.

 There are also gardens, a coffee shop and restaurant and food shop on the grounds of the Palace open to the public, as well as plenty of events throughout the year.
 You can even stay at Scone Palace in luxury 5-star accommodation.

-Dogs are welcome and they might like to know about a yearly event, Paws at the Palace!
-The next one is on 1st September 2024.
+Dogs are welcome and they might like to know about a yearly event, Paws at the Palace, which takes place in September.
 A fun day out for dogs with games, parades, classes and demonstrations.
 I imagine their tails are already wagging at the sound of this!
+We are looking forward to being part of the Scottish Game Fair held in the grounds in July.

 For more information about Scone Palace visit their website.